Preparing for the Fire Danger Period - clearing your property of fire hazards and identifying, reporting, removing hazards.

 A fire hazard on privately owned land can be reported.
 Municipal Fire Prevention Officers will inspect the property and may send the land owner/s a Fire Prevention Notice.
 If possible, please provide the exact location and address when reporting a fire hazard.

-If you are having difficulty accessing your property due to ground conditions or engaging a contractor to complete the works, please let us know by completing the form below:
+If you are having difficulty accessing your property due to ground conditions or engaging a contractor to complete the works, please let us know by requesting an extension.

 After receiving your request, a representative of the City will assess your application and contact you to advise of the outcome.